harsht911/checklist-generator/README.md

 A modern web-based tool to generate Excel release checklists for multiple CORE cases using a predefined Excel template.

-This tool replaces long and complex command-line usage with a clean, easy-to-use browser UI.

 ---

 ## ✨ What This Tool Does